+UEs in RRC_INACTIVE state may stay in RRC_INACTIVE state and receive MBS Session data if they camp in the cell, where the delivered MBS session is allowed to be received in RRC_INACTIVE state, as specified in clause 6.17.

 NOTE 1: In addition to the paging in clause 6.12, other paging strategies is up to AMF implementation.

-NOTE 2: The details of the paging are specified by the RAN WGs.
+NOTE 2: In the Group paging message the NG-RAN can indicate whether the MBS session reception is allowed in RRC_INACTIVE state.
+The details of the paging are specified by the RAN WGs.